 Taxation seems not to have been highly developed by the Greeks.
 Taxes were levied in times of emergency; otherwise, government was supported financially by duties on goods being bought and sold, or on property.

 In fact, Greek government was not expensive by later standards.
 There was no bureaucracy to speak of.
 Some cities kept public slaves for various tasks (rudimentary police force, or a small corps of public scribes, for example), but their numbers were very small.
 Public officials and soldiers were largely unpaid, serving their cities voluntarily (Athens was an exception, paying citizens for undertaking public duties; but it was an exceptionally wealthy city).
-Moreover, the wealthy were expected not only to serve as magistrates or generals, but to contribute funds from their own pockets for the upkeep of warships, theatres and other public assets.
+Moreover, the wealthy were expected not only to serve as magistrates or generals, but to contribute funds from their own pockets for the upkeep of warships, theaters and other public assets.

 We know surprisingly little about Greek law.
 No law codes have survived, except in small fragments; enough has survived, however, tell us that the Greek city-states wrote down their laws on stone tablets and set them up in public places (presumably the open space known as the Agora).
 Greek histories tell us much the same ting when dealing with such famous law givers as the Athenian Solon.